 A Certified Therapy Team consists of one person and one therapy pet.
-LOAL certifies dogs, cats, or rabbits as therapy pets.
+LOAL certifies dogs, cats, and rabbits as therapy pets.
+All therapy teams are volunteers.

-- You cannot be the handler for more than one pet on a visit.
+- You may only handle one pet per visit, even if you are certified with multiple pets.
 Anyone who will be handling the pet on visits must be certified with that pet.
-A handler and pet must remain together during the entire visit.
 Responsibility for a pet may not be transferred, i.e. having another LOAL member or client control your pet.

 An Additional Handler for a therapy pet must complete the entire membership certification process with the pet.